Tulsi Gabbard Puts Campaign On Hold For Two Weeks Because She Has To Report For Active Duty

 According to Real Clear Politics‘ average polling data, Gabbard currently sits in 8th place at 1.3 percent support, behind Sen. Cory Booker.

 Impressively, Gabbard was the most-searched candidate on Google after both Democratic debates, according to USA Today.
+However, Gabbard’s campaign would later announce a lawsuit against Google after the search company had temporarily suspended the candidate’s advertising account during the first Democratic debate.

+According to The Hill, Gabbard hasn’t qualified for the third Democratic debate, though she and former Housing and Urban Development Secretary Julián Castro are halfway there, having met a donor threshold but failing to crack the two percent polling mark to qualify.